minutes of an ordinary meeting of Avebury Parish Council held on 4

 minutes APC stands for Avebury Parish Council, AHA for Aster Housing

-AR for Avebury Rocks, ASA for Avebury Sportsfield Association, CATG for Community Area Transport Group, EA for Environment Agency, MAB for
+Association, AR for Avebury Rocks, ASA for Avebury Sportsfield

+CATG for Community Area Transport Group, EA for Environment Agency, MAB

-Area Board, MADT for Marlborough Area Development Trust, NT for the
+Marlborough Area Board, MADT for Marlborough Area Development Trust, NT

-Trust, UKN for Upper Kennet News, WC for Wiltshire Council and WHS for
+National Trust, UKN for Upper Kennet News, WC for Wiltshire Council and

-Public question time: No members of the public
+Public question time: One member of the public

 Present: Councillors Andrew